tperale/binspector/docs/Getting-Started-With-Binspector.md

-# Getting Started with Binspector
+# 🚀 Getting Started with Binspector

-The idea behind _binspector_ is to create declarative binary file format definition library and provide tool to encode/decode binary file based on those definition.
+__Binspector__ is a library to create _declarative_ binary file formats _definitions_.
+It provides the tools to encode and decode binary file based on these definitions.

-It takes heavy inspiration from C structure that are declarative, simple and elegant way to describe a binary buffer.
+It takes heavy inspiration from _C structs_. which provides declarative, simple and elegant way to describe a binary data structures.

 ```c
 struct {